-The adapter is easy to install and manage.
-The Quick Setup Wizard guides you step-by-step through the installation process; the TP-LINK Wireless N Client Utility helps you create a wireless connection immediately.
+The Quick Setup Wizard guides you step by step through the installation process; the TP-LINK Wireless Client Utility helps you create a wireless connection immediately.

-With unmatched wireless performance, reception, and security protection, the TL-WN910N is the best choice for easily adding or upgrading wireless connectivity to your notebook computer.
+With unmatched wireless performance, reception, and security protection, the TL-WN322G is the best choice for easily adding or upgrading wireless connectivity.